 “I’ve never seen a local dental practice in the world ranking as much as we are now, I’ve never seen a local practice in the world with as much traffic as we have.
 We are ranking nationally.
 Because of the tool.
 Simple as that.
 And I still don’t use even 50% of it.”

-Smileworks are Liverpool’s most popular dental practice providing dental and medical aesthetics to beautiful, health-conscious and committed patients.
-Smileworks collected together some of the finest dental minds Europe has to offer who all share a common aim - to provide better care for their patients.
-Both general and specialist dentists utilise a multi-disciplinary approach to ensure each patient gets the highest standard of care possible.
-The business has grown in less than four years from nothing to a turnover of 1.5M making it not only the most popular but the largest practice in Liverpool.
+Smileworks is Liverpool’s most popular dental practice providing dental and medical aesthetics to health-conscious and committed patients.
+The business has grown in less than four years from nothing to a turnover of £3.5M making it not only the most popular but the largest practice in Liverpool.
 Being the fastest growing independent dental practice in the UK they have plans to double in size.

-It was 5 years ago that Ed Challinor and Dr MJ Rowland-Warmann set out to establish a privately owned dental practice.
-He had all the right resources: expert dentists, a niche in the market, and the drive to learn how the business works.
-He quickly learned paid media, and back then getting new patients seemed easy at first.
+Ed quickly learned paid media and getting new patients seemed easy at first.
 However, as time went on: “I wrote and wrote brilliant content that was original but nobody seemed to want to read it.
 I had about 980 users a month and that was definitely not enough.”

 Outbound marketing was becoming more and more inefficient: “Our outbound strategy involved leads from PPC and Facebook that would land in a sales software system and the ladies on the front of house would need to spend hours of their day almost cold calling these people who had given up their details in exchange for lead magnets and infographics etc.” These were not the committed patients the business needed; they were just showing a passing interest.
 It put enormous strain on the front of house and people began to leave.